syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 # Getting Started with the .NET MAUI Scheduler

 This section explains how to populate the appointments to the Scheduler as well as the essential aspects for getting started with the Scheduler and also provides a walk-through to configure the [.NET MAUI Scheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html) control in a real-time scenario.
-Follow the steps below to add a .NET Scehduler control to your project.
+Follow the steps below to add a .NET Scheduler control to your project.

 To get start quickly with our .NET MAUI Scheduler, you can check the below video.